 Why Cool Down?

-- Allow gradual return of heart rate
+- Allows gradual lowering of the heart rate

 - Resets the nervous system (brain) to a normal balance of tension in the muscles and tendons

 - Lubricates the joints through all ranges of motion, not just what you used in your exercise